-Disturbance: traffic, noise, lighting, dust, other
+Disturbance: traffic, noise, lighting, air, other

 The day-to-day operation of farms in the study area will be disrupted due to increased levels of construction traffic in the local road network and possible traffic diversions.
 Changes in the traffic regime can also be expected to occur during the operational phase.
 Water and electricity supplies may also be temporarily disrupted.
-Increased levels of noise and dust may occur as a result of construction traffic and excavation works.
+Increased levels of noise and dust may occur as result of construction traffic and excavation works.

 Sudden noise sources which may be associated with construction may cause farm animals to take flight and possibly harm themselves or other farm animals.
 Land drainage systems may be blocked on a temporary basis.

-- Minimise the land-take requirements so that only lands required for the proposed scheme are taken. - Mitigation works will not be carried out on lands outside the areas encompassed by the Compulsory Purchase Order (CPO).
-However land owners who lose wells s a result of the proposed scheme will drill replacement wells in their own land if a satisfactory replacement is not available.
-Land owners may also have to build additional farm facilities (e.g. cattle retaining and testing pens) on their own land if land is severed. - Land owners will be paid for the land taken, which will allow them to replace the lost land if they wish to do so. - Land taken on a temporary basis during the construction phase will be reinstated by agreement and returned to the relevant land owners.
+- Minimise the land-take requirements so that only lands required for the proposed development are taken. - Mitigation works will not be carried on lands outside the areas encompassed by the Compulsory Purchase Order (CPO).
+However land owners who lose wells to the development will drill replacement wells in their own land if a satisfactory replacement is not available.
+Land owners may also have to build additional farm facilities (e.g. cattle retaining and testing pens) on their own land if land is severed. - Land owners will be paid for the land taken, which will allow them to replace the lost land if they wish to do so. - Land taken on a temporary basis during the construction phase will be reinstated and returned to the relevant land owners.